 Another one of my favorite on-going learning stations is Write the Room.
 During this word work station students use a clipboard and move around the room to write down letters, words or sentences that match a corresponding picture.

-Another great write the room activity at the beginning of the year is searching for letters around the room.
-The students had to find the letter somewhere in the room before writing it on the recording sheet.
-Click on the picture below for a recording sheet you can use to put this station in your classroom.
-The kids really loved doing this activity with magnifying glasses.
+Here’s another no prep write the room idea for the beginning of the year – search for letters around the room.
+The students must find the letter somewhere in the room before writing it on the recording sheet.

 Another reason I love write the room activities is because they can easily be changed out to match a topic being taught at the time.
 I really love incorporating our science and social studies themes into our language arts activities.

 Here’s a Write the Room activity from my Community Helpers Activities Set.
 In this activity students are matching the picture of the community helper and writing the name of that job.
 It’s a fun way to connect what students are learning with word work.
 There’s also a write the room activity in my Olympics themed literacy center set.

 3. Play dough Mats

 Who doesn’t love play dough!
 These sight word play dough mats are a great way to get students working on reading and spelling sight words while adding in some fine motor practice too!